New Jersey Municipal Court Attorney

 When you go to court without a lawyer, you are actually acting as your own lawyer.
 This means the court will treat you as it would any other law school-trained attorney.
 You will be expected to know the rules of the court, as well as the proper procedure for presenting evidence, calling witnesses, and filing documents and paperwork with the court.
 Even a steady diet of Law and Order reruns is not enough to fully prepare you for the realities of defending your own interests in a municipal courtroom.
 Fortunately, the experienced lawyers at Rosner can help.

 Speak to Our Municipal Court Lawyers Today

 Have you been charged with a traffic violation or criminal offense in municipal court?
 Are you involved in a civil dispute at the municipal level?
-The municipal court lawyers at Rosner & Tucker, P.C. can help.
+The municipal court lawyers at Rosner Law Offices, P.C. can help.
 Call us today to speak to a New Jersey municipal court lawyer about your case.
 Call 856-692-6500.